‘The Bachelorette’: Colton And Cassie Talk About Season 15 Star Hannah Brown

 — HollywoodLife (@HollywoodLife) April 11, 2019

-Kunis claims that her husband Ashton Kutcher, formerly the co-star of That ’70s Show, choose Cassie to be the winner of the season in the first episode.
-The pair are known to be fans of the series and even appeared on Lindsay’s Bachelorette in 2017, per People.
+Kunis claims that her husband, Ashton Kutcher, formerly the co-star of That ’70s Show, choose Cassie to be the winner of the season in the first episode.
+The pair are known to be fans of the series, and even appeared on Rachel Lindsay’s Bachelorette in 2017, per People.

 “This is so fun for me!
-You guys are so cute,” Kunis said after Underwood revealed Randolph in the crowd.
+You guys are so cute,” Kunis said, after Underwood revealed Randolph in the crowd.

 “I’ve never nerded out on an actor.
 The only people I’ve ever fanned on were reality people.
 Isn’t that weird?
 I’m so, so glad that you guys are both here.”

-Kunis previously appeared on Ellen in March are talked about her theory on why Underwood made his iconic fence jump that was teased throughout the season.
-She believed that the jump might have been from Randolph leaving the show, which ended up being right.
+Kunis previously appeared on Ellen in March.
+At that time, she talked about her theory on why Underwood made his iconic fence jump — one that was teased throughout the season.
+She believed that the jump might have been due to Randolph leaving the show, a guess which ended up being correct.